Practical tips for recognizing and dealing with overwhelm during the holidays.

-You don’t have to write a novel, just find one of two things you are grateful for on any given day and write them down.
+You don't have to write a novel; find one of two things you are grateful for on any given day and write them down.

-If you are using a planner or a bullet journal, you can simply dedicate one page per month for gratitude (more if you like).
+If you use a planner or a bullet journal, you can dedicate one page per month for gratitude (more if you like).

 I'll be the first one to admit that this is hard!
 On some level, most of us are addicted to our screens.
 Most of us have become incredibly dependent on our phones and the need to be available 24/7.

-Don’t get me wrong; I like to be just as connected as all us.
-But I am becoming more and more conscious that we’re paying a huge price for this.
-Due to the nature of my work I spend many hours behind a computer screen.
+Don't get me wrong; I like to be just as connected as all of us.
+But I am becoming increasingly conscious that we're paying a massive price for this.
+Due to the nature of my work, I spend many hours behind a computer screen.

 A few months ago, I decided to reduce my own screen time drastically.
 And to this end, I've decided (at least for now) to stop watching the news.

-And that’s been a real game changer to control my feelings of anxiety, stress, and overwhelm.
+And that's been a real game-changer in controlling my feelings of anxiety, stress, and overwhelm.

 #9 Say No!

-Saying ‘Yes’ often seems like the only choice.
-At the same time spreading ourselves too thin feeds our sense of being overwhelmed.
+Saying 'Yes' often seems like the only choice.
+But, at the same time spreading ourselves too thin feeds our sense of being overwhelmed.

-If you, like so many of us, are a people pleaser, you’ll find it hard to say no (I know I do!).
+Like so many of us, if you are a people pleaser, you'll find it hard to say no (I know I do!).

 That gets worse when we over-schedule ourselves and begin to stress about disappointing others when we can't keep up our commitments.

-Practicing to say no is a learnable skill and it can help you fight the feeling of being completely overwhelmed.
+Practicing to say no is a learnable skill; it can help you fight the feeling of being completely overwhelmed.

 Reading can help us to reduce overwhelm and stress.
 And according to a Yale University School of Public Health study, reading might even increase your longevity!

 Just make sure that you are reading something that relaxes your mind.
 I am not talking about catching up on the latest breaking news on Google News!

-Find subject matters that don’t increase your anxiety.
+Find subject matters that don't increase your anxiety.
 You want to relax.
-If you feel that reading a whole book would be too overwhelming, pick up a magazine.
+If you feel reading a whole book is too overwhelming, pick up a magazine.